amartincolby/Rust-Quick-Guide/README.md

     I'm a
     multi-line string";

-    // The key difference is that str is of known length, while String is not.

     /* The `String` type that was used in earlier examples to create a string on the heap is actually part of the standard library and is fundamentally a wrapper around `str` that provides helpful functionality.
 Because of the common usage of `String`, the two types are often confused in conversation, with people using the term "string" to refer to either `String` or `str`.
-    */

-    /* To reiterate, using the String crate from the standard library creates a sequence of chars on the heap.
+    To reiterate, using the String crate from the standard library creates a sequence of chars on the heap.
 This string can be added to and reduced, but as it is a collection, interactions with it are similar to a vector.
     Indeed, this is because under the covers, String _is_ a vector. */

     let mut heap_of_chars = String::from("A few of my favorite things: ");

-    heap_of_chars.push_str("raindrops on roses ");
+    heap_of_chars.push_str("raindrops on roses, ");
-    heap_of_chars.push_str("whiskers on kittens ");
+    heap_of_chars.push_str("whiskers on kittens. ");

     let string_slice = &heap_of_chars[1..3];

-    /* String can also be coerced into &str via the type of a function parameter. */
+    /* String can be coerced into &str via the type of a function parameter. */

     fn str_coercer(s: &str) {
         println!("{s}")